Complete our online form to report discarded face masks, gloves or aprons on council land using the street cleaning and litter form.

 Fly-tipping is rubbish that is dumped on private/public land.
 This can be anything from a small bag of rubbish to an unwanted mattress or worn-out settee and includes any commercial or trade waste.
 Fly-tipping is a crime - help put a stop to it.

-Commercial or trade waste is not accepted at our Household Recycling Centres (HRCs), for more information on your responsibilities in disposing of your commercial/trade waste, check our commercial waste page.
+Commercial or trade waste is not accepted at our Household Recycling Centres (HRCs), view more information on your responsibilities in disposing of your commercial/trade waste.

 Discounted bulky waste collection